pratidan2925/DevOps-AWS-Interview-Questions/Git/git_README.md

 #### 14. How do you handle merging branches in Git?
 Answer: Merging branches in Git involves checking out the branch you want to merge into, usually main or master, and using git merge <branch-name> to combine the changes from the specified branch.
 If conflicts arise, they need to be resolved manually before committing the merge.
 I also use git rebase for a cleaner commit history when necessary.

+#### How do you compare 2 commits in git?
+Use the command git diff commit1 commit2 to view the differences between two commits.
+You can also use git log to find commit hashes and git diff to compare changes.
+#### What is git rebase?
+git rebase integrates changes from one branch into another by moving the entire branch to begin on the tip of another branch.
+It can be used to maintain a linear project history and apply changes on top of a different base commit.
+#### Difference between git rebase and merge.
+git merge: Combines the histories of two branches, resulting in a merge commit that maintains the original branch structure. git rebase: Reapplies commits from one branch onto another, creating a linear history by integrating changes directly without a merge commit.
+#### Suppose you have deleted a file in git history.
+How will you find the deleted file and how will you restore it?
+What commands will you use?
+Find Deleted File: Use git log --diff-filter=D --summary to find information about deleted files.
+Restore Deleted File: Use git checkout <commit> -- path/to/deleted/file to restore the file from a specific commit.
+Alternatively, use git restore --source=<commit> path/to/deleted/file if using Git 2.23 or newer.

+#### What are some key features of GitHub?
+Key features of GitHub include repository hosting, version control, collaboration tools (issues, pull requests, code reviews), CI/CD with GitHub Actions, project management tools (projects, milestones), and integrations with various third-party services.
+#### How do you securely store credentials in GitHub?
+Credentials should not be stored directly in GitHub repositories.
+Instead, use GitHub Secrets to store sensitive information securely.
+Secrets are encrypted and can be used in GitHub Actions workflows.
+Additionally, tools like Vault by HashiCorp can be integrated for managing secrets securely.
+#### Where is the Jenkinsfile typically stored?
+The Jenkinsfile, which defines the pipeline as code, is typically stored in the root directory of the repository.
+This allows Jenkins to automatically detect and execute the pipeline when changes are pushed to the repository.
+#### How is pull request approval managed in GitHub?
+Pull request approval in GitHub is managed using code review workflows.
+Collaborators review the changes, provide feedback, and approve or request changes.
+Protected branches can be configured to require a certain number of approvals before a pull request can be merged.
+Additionally, status checks and CI/CD integration can enforce passing tests before approval.
+#### What is a GitHub workflow, and how is it used?
+A GitHub workflow is an automated process defined in a YAML file within the .github/workflows directory of a repository.
+Workflows specify a series of jobs to be executed based on triggers such as push events, pull requests, or scheduled times.
+They are used to automate CI/CD pipelines, testing, deployments, and other tasks.
+#### How do you handle merge conflicts in Git?
+To handle merge conflicts in Git, you can:
+Identify the files with conflicts using git status.
+Open the conflicted files and manually resolve the conflicts by choosing the correct code.
+Mark the conflicts as resolved using git add <file>.
+Complete the merge with git commit or git merge --continue.
+Alternatively, use tools like git mergetool for a graphical interface to resolve conflicts.
+#### What is GIT stash?
+Git stash temporarily shelves (or stashes) changes you've made to your working directory, allowing you to clean your working directory without committing your unfinished work.
+This is useful when you want to switch branches without committing incomplete changes.
+#### What is a branching strategy?
+A branching strategy is a set of guidelines and workflows that a development team follows to manage branches in a version control system.
+Common strategies include Git Flow, GitHub Flow, and trunk-based development, each with its own rules for creating, merging, and deleting branches.
+#### What is the command to discard changes in the working dir?
+To discard changes in the working directory, you can use: sh
+Copy code
+git checkout -- <file>
+or to discard all changes:
+sh
+Copy code
+git reset --hard

+#### How do you handle codes in Nexus satisfactorily?
+To handle code artifacts in Nexus:
+Use repository management best practices.
+Organize artifacts into appropriate repositories.
+Implement retention policies to clean up old or unused artifacts.
+Use versioning to manage different versions of artifacts.
+Set up access controls to ensure security.
+#### How do you manage GITHUB roles?
+GitHub roles can be managed by:
+Using GitHub’s built-in role system (owner, collaborator, team member).
+Setting repository permissions (read, write, admin) for individual users or teams.
+Using branch protection rules to enforce required reviews and other policies.
+Using GitHub organizations to manage multiple repositories and teams.

 #### 24. Difference between Git and SubVersion

 #### #### 25.
 Head command in git